 Taxable Portion – Paid Directly to the Member

-You may elect to have the total amount of the taxable portion of your ASA (less the mandatory 20 percent withholding for federal income tax) paid directly to you.
+You may elect to have the total amount of the taxable portion of your ASA (less the mandatory twenty percent [20%] withholding for federal income tax) paid directly to you.

 Non-Taxable Portion – Direct Rollover